The Rainbow Wall Rock Climbing

 The Rainbow Wall can be approached via either the Pine Creek or Oak Creek parking areas.
 If you are planning on hiking out down Oak Creek after your climb, the Oak Creek Lot is your best bet, but I usually approach via Pine Creek.
 Either way, hike into the guts of Juniper Canyon, working your way left to find a drainage that comes down from The Rainbow Wall.
 There is usually some sort of fixed rope (and maybe some water) coming down this chute.
 From here, hump up what Swain calls "600 lung-searing yards" of slabs to the base of the wall and your intended route.
 Overnight stays require a bivy permit.

-5 Total Routes
+6 Total Climbing Routes

-Browse More Classics in The Rainbow Wall
+Browse More Rock Climbing Classics in The Rainbow Wall

 Featured Route For The Rainbow Wall